-For access to trading systems, the active link is installed at Data Center 1.
-In the case of access to post-trading systems and the BM&FBOVESPA Settlement Bank, the active link is installed at Data Center 2.
+To access trading systems, the active link is installed at Data Center 1.
+In the case of access to post-trading systems and the B3 Settlement Bank, the active link is installed at Data Center 2.
 Both links (Data Center 1 and Data Center 2) can be used as active to receive the market data feed (UMDF).

-This environment must be set up by contracting with two operators in order to prevent instability in one operator's network from degrading or interrupting access to the Exchange's technology infrastructure.
+This environment must be set up by contracting with two operators to prevent instability in one operator's network from degrading or interrupting access to the Exchange's technology infrastructure.